Rov3r/scmusicplus/README.md

 # Building
 You can build the project any time using GitHub actions.
 Just run build.yml and you will get both rootful and rootless debs in a zip file.

+# Known Issues
+- Sideloading without TrollStore breaks sign-in, even with unmodified ipa
+- Sideloading without TrollStore, on at least on 7.55.0 or higher, app will crash on launch, even with unmodified ipa

 # Installation
 Jailbroken: Add my repo, https://rov3r.github.io/